 In 2001, the Attorney General revisited the issue and concluded that the supervisors have authority to hire, fire, and assign maintenance and custodial personnel for the courthouse, purchase maintenance and custodial supplies for the courthouse, and determine the budget therefore.
-"These determinations align with their express authority over analogous matters. [lowa Code §331.322(5),(10) (county supervisors shall furnish fuel, lights, and office supplies to county officers and supplies for the jail, and shall appoint and pay jail assistants), and lowa Code §602.1303(1) (county shall provide custodial services for district court)."]
+"These determinations align with their express authority over analogous matters. [lowa Code §331.322(5),(10) (county supervisors shall furnish fuel, lights, and office supplies to county officers and supplies for the jail, and shall appoint and pay jail assistants), and Iowa Code §602.1303(1) (county shall provide custodial services for district court)."]
+2001 Iowa AG Lexis 13.

 The Attorney General pointed out that nothing in Iowa Code chapter 331 would prohibit the supervisors from effectively transferring much of their responsibility over the courthouse and its personnel to the auditor, who, pursuant to Iowa Code §331.502, acts subject to the direction of the supervisors.
+2001 Iowa AG Lexis 13.